 - o For details about sorting algorithm are covered on the external SDD1

 - Grouping by

 - Predefined grouping methods that apply to specific entity types

 - o Grouping by user defined properties

-- Printing and print preview

-- The print option provides the mechanism to print the existing view

 - Remove Missing entity

 - Through the context menu, entity marked as missing can be removed from the database.

 See below on Selective Delete Missing.

 - Synchronization of tabular view and graphical view

 - Selection of elements

 - See selecting an element on section "Navigation on the Graphical View"

 - Highlighting elements

-- o Identifying elements directly associated to the element on focus, such as zones, zone sets.
+- Identifying elements directly associated to the element on focus, such as zones, zone sets.

 - Physical or logical connections from a particular element can be shown on demand by the user by using the ALT+CLICK operation.

 - Locate operation elements on the tabular view, or selecting zones/zone sets highlight elements on the current view

 - Highlights on the elements can be removed

 - Pin list

 - Elements can be added/removed from the pin list

 - Elements on the pin list can be sorted

 - Refreshing the graphical/tabular views

 - Adjusting the refresh interval

 - Auto-refresh operation in background

 - Refresh a view, where the focus element has been removed from the database.